Skip to content

 See Spec Statements for more on JSON-LD output.

-<section id="abstract" class="unnumbered">
+<section id="abstract" data-no-toc>

 <h1>Abstract</h1>

-<p>This section is unnumbered in the TOC.</p>
+<p>This section is excluded from the TOC entirely.</p>

 </section>

-<section id="sotd" class="informative">
+<section id="sotd" data-no-toc-counter>

 <h1>Status of This Document</h1>